Independent RL for Cooperative-Competitive Agents: A Mean-Field Perspective: Proof of Lemma

-\subsection{Proof of Lemma \ref{lem:PL}}
+\section{Proof of Lemma \ref{lem:PL}}

-\begin{proof} We show that the gradient domination property (PL condition) is much simpler than those in the literature, as the receding-horizon approach obviates the need for computing the advantage function and the cost difference lemma as in \cite{li2021distributed,fazel2018global,malik2019derivative}.
-Especially upon comparison with with Lemma 3.9 in \cite{hambly2023policy} one can see that there is no summation in the PL condition and moreover the PL condition does not depend on the covariance $\lVert \Sigma_{K^*} \rVert$ but instead it depends on $\lVert \Sigma_y \rVert$ which is a paramter we can modify.
+\textbf{[Polyak-\L ojasiewicz inequality]} We show that the gradient domination property (PL condition) is much simpler than those in the literature, as the receding-horizon approach obviates the need for computing the advantage function and the cost difference lemma as in \cite{li2021distributed,fazel2018global,malik2019derivative}.
+Especially upon comparison with with Lemma 3.9 in \cite{hambly2023policy} one can see that there is no summation in the PL condition and moreover the PL condition does not depend on the covariance $\lVert \Sigma_{K^*} \rVert$ but instead it depends on $\lVert \Sigma_y \rVert$ which is a parameter we can modify.
 Let us start by defining the matrix sequences $P^{i*}_{y,t}$ and $N^{i*}_{y,t}$ such that

 and

 From \eqref{eq:quad_cost} in proof of Lemma \ref{lemma:receding_horizon_gradient} we know that

 where $N^{i'}_{y,t} = N^{i*}_{y,t+1} + \tr(\Sigma P^{i*}_{y,t+1}) = N^{i*}_t$ and